walterxie/BioSci700/Assignment2/README.md

 	- Change the file type option to "txt", then click OK.

 	- This will extract the dates from the second column of the file and populate the "Date (raw value)" column in the table.

-**Question v (2 point):** What is the significance of assigning dates to the tips of a phylogenetic tree for this analysis, and how does this transformation affect the interpretation of branch lengths, including the units of length?

-**Answer starts:**

-Your answer

-**Answer ends**

 3. Ensure Proper Date Formatting